tanyabharti/Random-Color-Generator/README.md

 # Random-Color-Generator

  Created Random Color Generator using Javascript for learning purpose.
- Changes Background color on Click.
+ Changes Background color on tapping the button.